gls-fergius/Advanced-Runtime-Logging-GLS-UE5/README.md

 4. Attention: You need to update the engine to the latest stable version.
 It will not work with preview versions.

 5. Open the Unreal Editor.
 Go to Edit -> Plugins.
-Locate "Game Logs System Demo (GLS)" in the list and enable it.
+Locate "Game Logs System (GLS) Demo" in the list and enable it.
 Restart the editor.

 # Game Logs System (GLS) full version
 [Fab marketplace link](https://fab.com/s/43bbed079742)